axelpengineering/axelpengineering/README.md

 - 🦾 [Cinematography Robot Arm:](https://github.com/axelpengineering/Cinematography-Robot-Arm/tree/main)

-  Designed and produced the CAD models for a robotic arm targeted at hobbyists to acheive repeatable programmable movements for camera shots.
+  Designed and produced the CAD models for a robotic arm targeted at hobbyists to achieve repeatable programmable movements for camera shots.
 Work was done as part of a design group for course work in MIE243: Mechanical Engineering Design I.
 - 🚲 [Ghost Bike Vulnerable Road User Warning Design Project:](https://github.com/axelpengineering/Ghost-Bike-Vulnerable-Road-User-Warning-Design-Project)

   Designed a solution to intersection violence at St.George and Bloor.
 Project uses memorial aspects, sound and visual cues to encourage vulnerable road users (pedestrians) to practice safer behaviours at intersections.
 Work was done as part of a design group for course work in APS112: Engineering Strategies and Practice II.